dwrobel/flatcam/README.md

 =================================================

+15.11.2019

+- added the .gcode extension to the GCode saving dialog filter

 14.11.2019

 - made sure that the 'default' postprocessor file is always loaded first such that this name is always first in the GUI comboboxes